shane-staret/shane-staret/README.md

 #  🚣‍♀️ Shane Staret
 **`Software Engineer & Analyst`**

-It is my life’s mission to leave the world in a better place than I found it!
-This mission is the basis for my professional mindset, as I persistently work hard to ensure the success of every project I touch.
-I seek out and embrace every opportunity to expand my skill set, knowledge, and network.
-I approach challenges with a strategic, objective mindset, ensuring that solutions are not only effective but also sustainable for the long term.
-Combined with my expertise in Python, JavaScript, cloud-based deployments, data analysis, and systems analysis, this philosophy has enabled me to establish several successful technical solutions.
-If you're looking to add someone to your organization with this mentality or converse with someone who loves anything technological, then let’s connect!
+Creating a better world is my life's mission!
+Leveraging my expertise in Python, JavaScript, cloud deployments, data analysis, and systems analysis, I bring this philosophy to life through technical solutions that deliver meaningful, real-world value.
+Through an objective and strategic approach, I craft robust solutions that have immediate impact and long-term scalability.

+I enjoy solving problems through data-driven Python solutions.
+I am currently deepening my knowledge of Python's data science, machine learning, and artificial intelligence libraries.
+These libraries have contributed greatly to my existing projects, but I believe you can never stop learning or optimizing enough!
+Additionally, front-end web development has grown on me considerably, as I hold great appreciation for modules that assist with creating beautiful data visualizations.
+I also recognize the critical role of clean UI design in ensuring a seamless user experience, and I have implemented these best practices in my own projects.

+If you want to hire someone with this mindset and skill set, let’s chat!

+### 🌟 Notable Achievements 🌟

 ### 🗣️ Languages
 Python